Generate phylogenies from genome assemblies using BUSCO/compleasm-based single-copy orthologs with scheduler-aware workflow generation

 Suggestions

-Move Step 0A (NCBI query), substitution model recommendation details, and script validation reporting templates to separate reference files, keeping only brief summaries with links in SKILL.md
+Drastically reduce content by moving STEP 0A (NCBI query with quality filtering details), the substitution model recommendation system, and the detailed script validation workflow into reference files, keeping only brief summaries with links in SKILL.md

-Remove explanations of concepts Claude already knows (what N50 is, what RefSeq vs GenBank means, what assembly levels are) and replace with concise decision rules
+Remove explanations of concepts Claude already knows: what N50 is, what RefSeq vs GenBank means, what assembly levels are, what BUSCO scores indicate—these add hundreds of tokens without value

 | Dimension | Reasoning | Score |